DataDog/hiring-engineers/answers.md

 https://p.datadoghq.com/sb/9136907e-9663-11ec-83c8-da7ad0900002-73cac96272540807f8af3da880d08838

 # Monitoring Data
 Effective monitoring is a vital condition for observing the inner workings of your system.
 Being able to pinpoint problems and examine performance issues through metrics, events, logs, and traces helps capture big picture awareness and can save companies time, money, and resources.
 Datadog’s configurable alert conditions and collaboration tools keep urgent matters under control.
-These Alerts can trigger point of time events, thresholds, performance optimization, errors, utilization, saturation, and availability in a comprehensive overview of your infrastructure and help resolve issues quickly.
+These Alerts can trigger time events, thresholds, performance optimization, errors, utilization, saturation, and availability in a comprehensive overview of your infrastructure and help resolve issues quickly.

 <img width="773" alt="define the alert" src="https://user-images.githubusercontent.com/87458325/155863741-60224f89-0d20-4733-adba-bcea48cb1a87.PNG">